Harshsa28/Automated-theorem-prover/readme.md

-automated theorem prover using resolution
+automated theorem prover for propositional logic formulas using Davis Putnam procedure (using resolution)